oliramilo/Meltdown-and-Spectre/README.md

 * Kernel space vs User space

 ### Step 1: Cache Timing
-The following code below tests how cache timing works and how it prepares us to perform a meltdown attack
+The following code below tests how cache timing works and how it prepares us to perform a meltdown attack:

 #### Code Explanation